ACMUS-MIR/academic-kickstart/content/authors/admin/_index.md

 1. Emphasis on semi-supervised and unsupervised machine learning techniques that minimally rely on the availability of annotated data for a specific task.
 2. Traditional [Colombian music]({{< ref "/andes-music/index.md" >}}) from the Andes region as the main focus of our study.

+If you wish to cite our project, please use this [citation](./publication/acmus19/cite.bib).

 ![DFG](/img/dfg.png)